Sulekha02112001/kubefed-v2/README.md

 #### Prerequisites
 Kubernetes clusters must be up and running: kubernetes v1.13+.
 In this article, we’ll have three Kubernetes clusters.
-One is for installing Federation Control Plane as the host cluster (named zone).
-The others are for deploying applications named lab-a and lab-b.
+One is for installing Federation Control Plane as the host cluster (context named zone).
+The others are for deploying applications named us-west-oregon (context named lab-a) and asia-pacific-tokyo (context named lab-b).

 #### KubeFed CLI Installation
 https://github.com/kubernetes-sigs/kubefed/releases